HYF-Class21/agile-development-group1-hyf-redesign/planning/backlog.md

   - _There is a `the program` page with the introduction of the program and a button link to the admission form._
 - As a potential student I want to know what are the admission requirement for this program.

   - _There is a list of the admission requirements in `the program` page ._

+  this program.

+  - _There is a list of the admission requirements in `the program` page ._